WSU-kduncan/cs4900-api-fan4/README.md

     - Ensure you are on the main branch, if not run: `git checkout -b main`
     - Navigate to cs4900-api-fan4/src/main/java/com/Fan4/Collectiviews/demo/Fan4.java
     - Click run java in vscode

+7. Examine API funciton
+    - Review `api-definitions` in `/homework/homework-2/api-routes.md`
+      - This will provide a review of the API functionality for database and front end integration

-7. Test API
+8. Test API
-    - Open Bruno and import the provided collection
+    - Open Bruno and import the provided collection (in root of repo `/bruno/*`)
     - Test various endpoints using GET, POST, and PUT